OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 3. Assigning the Employee role to a user

-The queries above allowed us to see how easy it is to create roles through the REST interface.
-But by themselves they don't do very much.
+The queries above allowed us to see how easy it is to create roles through the REST interface, but by themselves they don't do very much.
 A role becomes somewhat more meaningful when a user is assigned that role.

-Let's use Felicitas Doe, the user we encounter in sample2b, as our test user :
+Let's use Felicitas Doe, the user we encounter in sample2b, as our test user:

         $ curl --insecure \
                --header "Content-type: application/json" \